ewhanhan/Only-You-Can-Prevent-Forest-Fires-/README.md

 ## Objectives

 - Stop the fires that go through the campground by pouring water on any that popup.
-- Keep campers quiet and safe by hushing them up.
+- Settle loud and rowdy campers to keep the camp grounds quiet.
+- Keep the forest alive and the campground quiet for as long as possible!

 # Controls